bellroy/trike-programming-language-test/README.md

 multiplication / division, uses all of the integers and achieves the desired result wins $1,000.
 We want to win.

-Write a `EquationGuesser` class that in its constructor takes as one argument an sequence of integers (we'll call these the operands), and as another argument another integer (we'll call this the desired result).
+Write a `EquationGuesser` class that in its constructor takes as one argument a sequence of integers (we'll call these the operands), and as another argument another integer (we'll call this the desired result).
 Your class should provide a method `guess` that takes an integer (`guesses`).
 When `guess` is called, your class should attempt to output string representations of equations,